 Melanie’s integrity and concern for others goes so far as to defy the social standards of the time.
-If the Cancer feels the need to speak from her heart, she does so no matter who is in front of her, such as when Melanie personally thanks Belle Watling, the madame of a local brothel who hides her husband while authorities seek to arrest and execute him:
+If the Cancer feels the need to speak from her heart, she does so no matter who is in front of her, such as when Melanie personally thanks Belle Watling, the madame of a local brothel who hides her husband as authorities sought to arrest him:

 Belle: “If you ever see me on the street, you don’t have to speak to me.
 I’ll understand.”

 Melanie: “I shall be proud to speak to you.
 Proud to be under obligation to you.”

 de Havilland’s mastery as a Cancerian actor is best epitomized in the film clip below.
 The scene takes place after the War has recently ended and Tara is used as a gathering hub for Confederate soldiers.
-Scarlett and Melanie are standing on the plantation’s porch when from far off in the distance a scarecrow-thin soldier is spotted hovelling towards the house, causing Scarlett to moan “Oh another one.
+Scarlett and Melanie are standing on the plantation’s porch when from far off in the distance a scarecrow-thin soldier is spotted hobbling towards the house.
+As Scarlett moans “Oh another one.
 I hope this one isn’t hungry.”
-Melanie maternally steps in to assist and begins to reply “I’ll tell Prissy to get an extra plate…..” but then freezes in silence.
+Melanie maternally starts to reply “I’ll tell Prissy to get an extra plate…..” but then freezes in silence.
 Her eyes become huge as she takes in a deep breath while clasping at her throat.
 Before Scarlett can even figure out what’s going on, Melanie takes off like a wild gazelle, power sprinting towards the emaciated soldier since her Cancerian intuition has informed her the limping stick figure who can barely walk is in actuality her husband, Ashley whom they last heard was captured by Union forces and led to believe he was permanently missing in action.

 But in my opinion, what catapults the GWTW phenomena into the greatest box office success of all time is the gathering of artistry brought together to create this celluloid work of art – most especially of the contributions made by an actress born beneath the sign of Cancer playing a character that is the archetypal representative of that same sign named Olivia de Havilland.